Single session therapy · North County San Diego

 The format

 Not a course of therapy.
+One thoughtful conversation.

 Most therapy unfolds over weeks or months.
 A Single Session Consultation is different on purpose: one extended appointment, structured around the specific question, decision, or relational dynamic you want to work on.